T-80: United Kingdom

 In 1992, the United Kingdom bought a number of T-80U MBTs for defence research and development.
 They were not bought officially but through a specially created trading company, which was supposed to deliver them to Morocco.
 The price of $5 million offered for each tank ensured a lack of suspicion on the part of the Russians.
-Britain evaluated the tanks on its proving grounds and transferred one to the US where the Americans evaluated it on the Aberdeen Proving Ground.
+The UK evaluated the tanks on its proving grounds and transferred one to the US where the Americans evaluated it at the Aberdeen Proving Ground.
 In January 1994, British Minister of State for Defence Procurement Jonathan Aitken confirmed in parliamentary debates that a Russian T-80U tank was imported for "defence research and development purposes".

 South Korea

-South Korea was given 33 T-80U and 2 T-80UK tanks to pay Russian debts incurred during the days of the Soviet Union.
-The tanks came in three batches; the first consisted of six T-80Us in 1996, followed by 27 T-80Us in 1997, and finally two T-80UKs in 2005.
+In 1991, South Korea lent $1.47 billion to the Soviet Union under the agreement to promote economic cooperation between the two nations.
+Russia originally agreed to repay the loan by 1999, but the Russian government requested a delay due to its own circumstances, which led the expected accumulated sum of principal and interest to near $3 billion.
+Therefore, South Korea launched Project Brown Bear to collect the debt by purchasing the Russian weapons at a 50% discounted price, with the other 50% covered by the Russian government.

+As a result, South Korea purchased 33 T-80Us under Brown Bear I, six in 1996 and 27 in 1997, and two T-80Us under Brown Bear II in 2005.
+Although some domestic media claimed the acquisition of two T-80UKs instead of T-80Us, South Korean officials never confirmed this.
+They also denied Russian media claims of buying 140 T-80U and T-80UKs, calling it false information to promote a Russian defense exhibition.

-When South Korea first acquired the T-80 in the late 1990s, it was the most advanced tank on the Korean Peninsula, superior to the domestic K1 88-Tank in having a larger 125 mm gun to the K1's 105 mm.
+When South Korea first acquired the T-80 in the late 1990s, it was the most powerful tank on the Korean Peninsula, superior to the domestic K1 88-Tank in having a larger 125 mm gun to the K1's 105 mm.
 However, as time went on, the K1 was upgraded into the K1A1 and the more advanced K2 Black Panther entered service, while the T-80 changed little since its delivery due to the foreign nature of the design and lack of will to add domestic upgrades.
 While the South Korean tanks use domestically manufactured ammunition, T-80 shells and most parts must be imported, increasing maintenance costs as the cost of ordering replacement parts kept rising steadily.
 Although the turbine engine is lighter with better acceleration, it uses more fuel and is less reliable.
 The interior has been criticized as cramped and gunnery was underperforming via less advanced sights and slower reload speed.

+On 21 November 2024, South Korea used two T-80Us as experiments and destroyed them with various types of drone strikes, despite calls to transfer the weapons to Ukraine after they were invaded by Russia.